dbazile/gaudible/README.md

 All this does is listen for common notification traffic patterns on DBus.

-The only package dependencies are Python 2 and `pulseaudio-utils`, both of which have a high chance of being installed by default on Fedora and CentOS.
+The only package dependencies are Python 2, PyGObject and `pulseaudio-utils`, all of which have a high chance of being installed by default on Fedora and CentOS.